hantswilliams/RaseberryPI_Kafka_Stream/README.md

 #Purpose
-This is a template for creating a MVP model of sending a live video stream from a RaseberryPi3, to a AWS EC2 instance for 'anywhere' viewing
+This is a template for creating a MVP model of sending a live video stream from a RaseberryPi3, to WWWW for 'anywhere' viewing - all local off of the Pi - no ec2, no cloud - just the Pi

 ##Connecting to Raseberry Pi / Setup